 Tom Zajac is a multi-instrumentalist widely praised for his versatility,

 "and sacbut player Tom Zajac...was particularly versatile, also playing a bagpipe, flutes and recorders and, in some numbers, fingering a recorder with his right hand while he played a drum with his left."
-[Washington Post, October 14th, 2002]
+[Washington Post, October 14th, 2002]and his stylish playing.

 "The art of improvisation, long before the jazz era, was explored in a bagpipe solo dashingly played by Tom Zajac."
 [Cleveland Plain Dealer, October 5th, 2002]